zama-ai/concrete/docs/core-features/extensions.md

 {% endhint %}

 {% hint style="warning" %}
-Conversion with the second method (i.e., using chunks) only works in `Native` encoding, which is usually selected when all table lookups in the circuit are below or equal to 8 bits.
+Conversion with the second method (using chunks) only works in `Native` encoding, which is usually selected when all table lookups in the circuit are below or equal to 8 bits.
 {% endhint %}

 ## fhe.if\_then\_else(condition, x, y)

-Allows you to perform ternary if operation, with the same semantic as `x if condition else y`:
+Perform ternary if operation, with the same semantic as `x if condition else y`:

 ```python
 import numpy as np